 Pertoldi, C., Negro, J.J., Muñoz, J., Barbanera, F. & Garrido, H. 2006.
 Introduction or reintroduction?
 Last resorts for the latest bird to become extinct in Europe, the Andalusian hemipode Turnix sylvatica sylvatica.
 Biodiversity & Conservation 15: 3895-3908.

 The unpublished data mentioned above which showed the decline of the Moroccan population is published in 2019.
-Read this: Andalusian Buttonquail in Morocco is declining.
+Read about is here: Andalusian Buttonquail in Morocco is declining.

 Nowadays the species is known globally as Common Buttonquail or Small Buttonquail, and the name ‘Andalusian Buttonquail’ is reserved for the Mediterranean population.
 The ‘Andalusian Hemipode’ is particularly still preferred by many birders in Europe.
 Similarly, it’s known in French by two names: Turnix d’Andalousie or Turnix mugissant.
 In Spanish in has only one name: Torillo andaluz.
 In Morocco, it’s known by a native name different from the name you seen in the Arabic Wikipedia.